Mutations

 specified when instantiating the mutation.
 This

-argument will be passed to the queryFn.
-The mutate function returns a future that completes then the queryFn completes,
+argument will be passed to the mutationFn.
+The mutate method returns a future that completes when the mutationFn completes,

 so this can be awaited if you need.